robotick-labs/robotick-engine/README.md

 ## 📄 License

-Licensed under the **MIT License** – free to use, adapt, and build upon.
+Licensed under the **Apache 2.0 License** – free to use, adapt, and build upon.

 ---